WillSlowhike/OT25-Capstone-Project/README.md

-# Welcome to My Project!
+# Welcome to My Capstone Project for 2024-2025!

 ## 🚀 **Project Overview**
 This is an exciting project that showcases my skills and passion for **web development** and **design**.
 The purpose of this project is to create a visually appealing and functional website, incorporating **dynamic features** and **user-centric design** principles.